 Raising Parents: The Parenting Science Insights podcast

 We always say that it takes a village to raise a kid.
 But, what about the parents?
 Do you think all your present knowledge is enough for all the parenting shenanigans you’ll encounter?
 But, not to worry!
 Raising Parents is here to help you out!
 That’s why Parenting Science Labs, a division of LMSL, the Life Management Science Labs, has created Raising Parents: The parenting science insights podcast.
-We know that being a parent is a never-ending educational experience, so we invited guests experienced in both academia and life to give you the knowledge you need in your journey to being the parent your kids need.

 Listen on: